daniel-rusu/pods4k/immutable-arrays/BENCHMARKS.md

 ![groupBy benchmarks](./resources/benchmarks/groupBy.png)

-### Condition Operations
+### Conditions

-Immutable arrays are much faster than lists for operations that inspect the data when dealing with one of the 8 base
+Immutable Arrays are much faster than lists when inspecting one of the 8 base data types:
-types:

 ![any benchmarks](./resources/benchmarks/any.png)

 Lists store generic types forcing primitive values to be auto-boxed.
 This makes inspecting their values slower as the wrapper object introduces an extra layer of indirection.

-### Miscellaneous Operations
+### Miscellaneous

 Sorting becomes extremely fast for smaller data types!